- Illipe nut

-The next stage of the project will focus on developing the brand and new products.
+The next stage of the project will focus on developing a consumer brand as well as new raw materials.
 The Wild Bunch is busy securing further private investment and expanding its portfolio of buyers.

-The aim is to scale the initial pilot to produce 1,000 tons of illipe butter per year.
-By 2020 an estimated GBP 5 million of private investment will be mobilised, benefitting 9,000 people and protecting 90,000 ha of standing threatened forests in the Tembak region.
-Up to 270,000 ha of Ecosystem Restoration Concessions in Kalimantan stand to be protected through further development of this industry.
+The aim is to scale the initial pilot to produce 50 tons of illipe butter per year.
+By 2020 an estimated GBP 2 million private investment will be mobilised, benefitting 2,000 people and protecting 142,000 ha of threatened standing forests in the Melawi, Sintang and Kapuas Hulu regions.
+Up to 1 million ha of Ecosystem Restoration Concessions in Kalimantan stand to be protected through further development of this industry.

 Lead organisation: The Wild Bunch B.V.